 - What: Reviewers assess the document's accuracy, completeness, and alignment with project goals.

-- When: The review process typically occurs during the document creation phase.
+- When: The review process typically occurs after the document creation phase.

 - Where: Reviewers are typically selected from the project management team or relevant stakeholders.